sinkovit/Linux-text-tools/Exercises/Exercises.md

 delimiter and user specified delimiters.
 Delete rows from one of the files and see how this affects the output.

+### nl 1
+Add line numbers to the planet-name.txt file.
+Experiment with options to left justify numbering, right justify numbering with zero padding, adjust the width of the numbers (useful in combination with zero padding) and change the increment.
+Consult the nl man page as needed.

 ### awk 1
 Write an awk one-liner to print out the first and last fields from each record of a file.
 Assume that the records can contain different